Ballot Harvesting: What Is It? How Does It Work?

 • Intimidating a voter into voting for or against a candidate

-In practice, ballot harvesting does tend to increase the number of votes tallied within a given election without much controversy.
-However, voting laws vary significantly from state to state, and small differences in voting law can significantly impact an election.
+In practice, ballot harvesting tends to increase the number of votes tallied within a given election without much controversy.
+But voting laws vary significantly from state to state, and slight differences in state laws can dramatically affect an election.

 California Laws on Ballot Harvesting